skyizwhite/hsx/README.md

 This is a fork project of [flute](https://github.com/ailisp/flute/), originally created by Bo Yao.

-# License

-Licensed under MIT License.
+This project is licensed under the terms of the MIT license.

 Copyright (c) 2024, skyizwhite.